 21. 98% of Greeks are Greek Orthodox.

-22. Greece has an aging population with 75% of the population being over 25 years old and a negative growth rate of -0.01%
+22. Greece has an aging population with 75% of the population being over 25 and a negative growth rate of -0.01%

-23. Greece has been in an economic tailspin for the last several years.
+23. Greece has been in an economic tailspin for several years now.
 Their current economic situation is estimated to be worse than that of the United States during the Great Depression.

 24. Cleopatra was actually Greek, not Egyptian.

-25. Another greek fact about a famous person: Santa Claus was Greek.
-He lived in the town called Myra (in modern day Turkey) and was a famous church reformer.
+25. Did you know Santa Claus was Greek?
+Many years ago he lived in the town called Myra (in modern day Turkey) and was a famous church reformer.

-26. The Greek writer Herodotus, who kept accounts of events and stories of the times, is known as “The Father of History”
+26. The Greek writer Herodotus, who kept accounts of events and stories of the time, is known as “The Father of History”

 27. One of the ancient world's greatest explorers, Alexander the Great, was Greek.

-28. In ancient Greece, uprooting or damaging an olive tree was a crime.
+28. In ancient Greece uprooting or damaging an olive tree was considered a crime.

 29. Greeks take a siesta in the afternoon.
 Expect shops to be closed for a few hours from lunchtime to early evening.

-30. Greece was home to the original Olympic Games which began around 700 BC
+30. Greece was, of course, home to the first Olympic Games which began in Olympia around 700 B.C.

 31. President Franklin D. Roosevelt praised Greek courage during WW2 in a speech: “All free peoples are deeply impressed by the courage and steadfastness of the Greek nation…which is defending itself so valiantly.”